KangLin/SerialPortAssistant/README.md

 - Compiled with QtCreator
   + Open the project file [CMakeLists.txt](CMakeLists.txt) with QtCreator
   + The RabbitCommon can be downloaded to the same directory of the project.
-    If it is a different directory, Set the parameter `RabbitCommon_DIR`
+    If it is a different directory, Set the parameter `RabbitCommon_ROOT`
   + Direct compilation can generate programs
 - Compile with the command line
   + Download source code and the deplendence in same directory